upgradeQ/osuplaylist/README.md

   `osuplaylist -r "regex" -i `
 ###  provide path to export audio.(optional) if used without arg - all songs
   `osuplaylist --to_dir "path"`
+### export to steam queue.m3u8
+ `osuplaylist -r "step" -s` close steam first, this will overwrite queue.m3u8 from _database of steam, you will be asked just one time to provide full path
 ### import mp3s
-   `osuplaylist -m "E:Installation\music" -n "in_game_collection_name"`, name _ascii only_  and you need manually click all mp3s, search mp3 in osu,and click, it(collections) will not work
+   `osuplaylist -m "E:Installation\music" -n "in_game_collection_name"`, name _ascii only_  and you need manually click all mp3s, search mp3 in osu,and click,otherwise collections will not work
-### create loops , ONLY regtag and collections
-   `osuplaylist --collection "name of collection" --loopify`
 ### info
  `osuplaylist --help`